Black July: Government's response

-Even though some Tamil politicians accused the ruling UNP of not taking appropriate actions to prevent the riots, the government was adamant that it did take vital countermeasures from the very early stages to combat rioters and safeguard the Tamil community.
-Curfew was enforced immediately after the riots broke out.
-The attacks, according to the government, were carefully organised; and government properties such as trains, buildings, and buses were the initial targets.
-Prime Minister Premadasa formed a committee to organise shelter for, and feeding of, an estimated 20,000 homeless Tamils in Colombo.
+Following the riots, Prime Minister Premadasa formed a committee to organise shelter for, and feeding of, an estimated 20,000 homeless Tamils in Colombo.
 These temporary shelters were situated at five school buildings and an aircraft hangar.
 After the number of refugees increased to around 50,000, the government, with help from India, took measures to transport Tamils north on ships.